OpenSource-Communities/intro/docs/becoming-a-maintainer/README.md

 keywords: ["README", "Becoming a Maintainer with OpenSauced", "becoming an open source maintainer", "open source course", "open source course for beginners", "maintaining open source projects course", "maintaining open source projects course for beginners", "open source maintainers", "Open Source", "Open Source Community"]
 ---

 Welcome to the Becoming a Maintainer Course with OpenSauced!
-This course is designed to provide you with an introduction to how to become an open source maintainer and guide you through the process of creating your open source project, working with contributors, and more.
+This course is designed to introduce you to becoming an open source maintainer and guide you through the process of creating your open source project, working with contributors, and more.

 ## Course Overview

-The course is divided into chapters, with each covering a different aspect of being an open source maintainer:
+The course is divided into chapters, each covering a different aspect of being an open source maintainer:

 ### [Intro: Understanding the Role of an Open Source Maintainer](intro.md)

-This chapter introduces the role of maintainers in open source, the benefits and the responsibilities of becoming a maintainer, and the challenges they face.
+This chapter introduces the role of maintainers in open source, the benefits and responsibilities of becoming a maintainer, and the challenges they face.

 ### [How to Setup Your Open Source Project](how-to-setup-your-project.md)